MaileTechnical/CarPark/README.md

 - OperatorConsole
 - PaymentMachine
 - TestControl
-2. Add the built-in external entities provided by BridgePoint 7 or later.
 ## Run for Interactive Testing (Verifier)
 1. Create a debug configuration of type "xtUML eXecute Application" and name it Carpark-InterativeTest
 2. Enable "Log model execution activity"